-(2) Specify the file to which you are saving by selecting an existing file or entering the name of a new file.

-If you attempt to save the current resource file to an existing resource file, a Save Resource message box appears informing you that the selected file already exists.
+- (2) Specify the file to which you are saving by selecting an existing file or entering the name of a new file. - Note: If you attempt to save the current resource file to an existing resource file, a Save Resource message box appears informing you that the selected file already exists.
 Choosing Yes on this dialog overwrites the selected existing resource file with the contents of the current resource file.
-Choosing No returns you to the Save Resource dialog.
+Choosing No returns you to the Save Resource dialog. - (3) Click on OK when completed.